Phillip Phillips will sing the National Anthem -- because it's Fox, and because he won American Idol one of these years.

 The 1st Terminator film was also released.
 As you know, Bob, it starred Arnold Schwarzenegger.
 Who has been back.
 What you may not know is that writer-director James Cameron originally wanted a real athlete, turned actor, to play the role: O.J.
 Simpson.
 So why didn't O.J. get the role?
 Because focus groups, told about the idea, couldn't believe O.J. as a killer.
 And yet, for all the trouble he's caused for himself and others, Arnold still wouldn't swap lives with O.J. today.

 Star Trek III: The Search for Spock had been released the preceding June.
 The Star Wars saga seemed to have been ended with the release the year before of Episode VI: Return of the Jedi.
 Roger Moore was filming his last James Bond movie, A View to a Kill.
 Christopher Reeve was still Superman, but Batman was still in the long interregnum between Adam West and Michael Keaton.
+The Doctor was played by Colin Baker.

 Christian Bale was 10 years old, Tobey Maguire was 9, Brandon Routh was 5, Chris Evans was 3, Hayley Atwell was 2, Chris Hemsworth was 1.
 Robert Pattinson and Kristen Stewart hadn't been born yet.
 Nor had Daniel Radcliffe and Emma Watson.